 Here are some ways that porcelain can get damaged:

-- Abrasives – Cleaning product or tool that is gritty or abrasive could damage or scratch your porcelain.
+- Abrasives – Cleaning products or tools that are gritty or abrasive could damage or scratch your porcelain.
 Porcelain is not meant to be used with abrasive cleaning products or tool.

 - Bleach – Bleach or ammonia-based cleaners have also been known to hurt porcelain or hurt the grout that is used between the tiles.
-We recommend that you use soap and water to clean any of your porcelain, including the grout or between the porcelain tiles.
+We recommend using soap and water to clean any of your porcelain, including the grout or between the porcelain tiles.

 Porcelain is a very durable and tough material that is high-fired clay.
 Porcelain is an ancient material that has withstood the test of time.